madrilene/eleventy-excellent/src/pages/accessibility.md

 ---
 title: 'Accessibility Statement'
-description: 'Our commitment to digital accessibility and how to report accessibility issues.'
+description: 'Commitment to digital accessibility and how to report accessibility issues.'
-date: 2025-01-09
+date: "Last Modified"
-layout: page.njk
+permalink: /accessibility/index.html
-permalink: /accessibility/
+layout: page
 ---

 Accessibility design is about ensuring equal access for people with disabilities.
 It is about removing barriers to access.